Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: More Experimental Results and Analysis

-\textbf{Visual Activeness Comparison Between \ours and PAI: } Figure~\ref{fig:activeness_ours} presents a comparison of visual attention dynamics between \ours and the naive visual attention amplification method PAI~\cite{liu2024paying} during image captioning.
+Figure~\ref{fig:activeness_ours} presents a comparison of visual attention dynamics between \ours and the naive visual attention amplification method PAI~\cite{liu2024paying} during image captioning.
 The results show that PAI~\cite{liu2024paying} consistently exhibits lower pairwise distances, indicating reduced semantic activeness in visual attention.
 In contrast, \ours maintains higher pairwise distances, suggesting more active and dynamic attention transitions across visual regions.
-This difference implies that naive attention amplification tends to exacerbate visual inertia, restricting attention to limited regions and hindering the capture of compositional semantics required for relational inference, whereas \ours encourages more flexible attention shifts that better support multimodal inference and reduce cognitive hallucinations.
+This difference implies that naive attention amplification tends to exacerbate visual inertia, restricting attention to limited regions and hindering the capture of compositional semantics required for relational inference.
+By comparison, \ours preserves more diverse attention trajectories across decoding steps, which better supports cross-region evidence integration.

-\textbf{Ablation Study on Key Coefficients $\gamma$ and $\tau$: } Table~\ref{tab:coefficient_sup} reports the ablation results of the two key coefficients, $\gamma$ and $\tau$, in \ours, illustrating their influence on mitigating perceptual and cognitive hallucinations.
-For the coefficient $\gamma$, moderate values lead to the most stable improvements across both backbones.
-Specifically, when $\gamma=0.09$ for LLaVA-1.5~\cite{liu2024improved} and $\gamma=0.10$ for InstructBLIP~\cite{dai2023instructblip}, the models achieve the strongest overall performance on Reefknot~\cite{zheng2024reefknot} and POPE~\cite{Li-hallucination-2023}, demonstrating effective suppression of both perceptual and cognitive hallucinations.
-A similar trend can be observed for the temperature coefficient $\tau$.
-When $\tau$ is set around $3.00$--$3.05$, both models consistently obtain strong results across multiple evaluation metrics.
-Overall, across all tested configurations of $\gamma$ and $\tau$, \ours maintains stable improvements and consistently outperforms the state-of-the-art method MemVR~\cite{zou2024look}, demonstrating the robustness and generalizability of the proposed approach.